jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

 |`find model`          |   |   |   |   |   |   |

 > We make the following observations.
+>
+> ### 5.1 Bug finding effectiveness
+>
+> Validity properties miss many bugs (five of six), as do “preservation of equivalence” and “completeness of insertion” properties.
+In contrast, every bug is found by at least one postcondition, metamorphic property, and model-based property.
+>
+> Invalid test data provokes false positives.
+Bug #2, which causes invalid trees to be generated as test cases, causes many properties that do not use insert to fail.
+This is why property `arbitrary_valid` is so important — when it fails, we need not waste time debugging false positives in properties unrelated to the bug.
+Because of these false positives, we ignore bug #2 in the rest of this discussion.

+In the _jqwik_ implementation bug #2 does not make generated trees invalid since duplicate keys are not used to begin with.

+> Model-based properties are effective at finding bugs; each property tests just one operation, and finds every bug in that operation.
+In fact, the model-based properties together form a complete specification of the code, and so should be expected to find every bug.
+>
+> Postconditions are quite effective; each postcondition for a buggy operation finds all the bugs we planted in it, but some postconditions are less effective than we might expect.
+For example, property `find_post_present` uses both find and insert, so we might expect it to reveal the three bugs in insert, but it reveals only two of them.
+>
+> Metamorphic properties are less effective individually, but powerful in combination.
+Weak properties miss bugs (compare each line ending in Weak with the line below), because their preconditions to exclude tricky test cases result in tricky bugs escaping detection.
+But even stronger-looking properties that we might expect to find bugs miss them — property `insert_delete` misses bug #1 in insert, property `delete_insert` misses bug #3 in insert, and so on.
+Degenerate metamorphic properties involving `nil` are particularly ineffective.
+Metamorphic properties are essentially an axiomatization of the API under test, and there is no guarantee that this axiomatization is complete, so some bugs might be missed altogether.

+### Differences between QuickCheck and _jqwik_ Bug Hunting Results

+As you can see in the table there is a bit of difference between the QuickCheck results and the properties run with _jqwik_: `Ox` means that QuickCheck found a bug where _jqwik_ did not; `Xo` has the opposite meaning.
+There are several potential causes for the differences:

+- The bugs are only described in prose.
+Thus my implementation are probably different than those done by the original authors.
+- Data generation differs between QuickCheck and _jqwik_ which leads to more or less collisions.
+- Some of the properties are not fully specified in the original paper.
+My interpretation might be different.

+All in all, however, the results are quite similar and suggest the same conclusions.

 ## Bug Hunting with Unit Tests